LuciaRoNova3005/about-me-lucia/README.md

 ## Setup 🚀
 To run this project, install it locally using $ **npm install** and, then, use $ **npm start**.

-## About me 💻
-After working on IT projects, my interest in programming was awakened and I was encouraged to do a bootcamp in front-end development.<br>
-I´m frontend developer base in Madrid, Spain

 ### Let's get in touch!! >>
   Let's get in touch!! -->  [Lucia Rodríguez Nova ]https://www.linkedin.com/in/luciarodrigueznova/